 As Hal hangs onto the cliff edge with Delmar standing on his foot, Hal whips out a knife that he obtained from Frank earlier in the film and stabs it into Delmar's leg.
-As per the BBFC's comments about the film's sight of knives, the shot of the knife
+As per the BBFC's comments about the film's sight of knives, the shot of

-being whipped out was reduced to tone down the focus on the open blade, and after Hal stabs it into Delmar's leg the shot of it embedded with blood running from the wound was also deleted.
+the knife being whipped out was reduced to tone down the focus on the open blade, and after Hal stabs it into Delmar's leg the shot of it embedded with blood running from the wound was also deleted.

 Cinema Cuts: Adios

 A short while later, with the numbers of Qualen's gang seriously diminished, his unwilling sidekick Travers (Rex Linn) finally loses it and radios Qualen angrily to inform him that Gabe is still alive, despite their best efforts.
-At the end of their
+At the end of

-slightly less angry manner.
+in a slightly less angry manner.

-The BBFC cuts issued for the remainder of the film simply stated general reductions to the distributor, but the only further change that would appear to have been made is a removal of a bloody close-up of Qualen's face just before he dies in the final
+The BBFC cuts issued for the remainder of the film simply stated general reductions to the distributor, but the only further change that would appear to have been made is a removal of a bloody close-up of Qualen's face just before he dies in